fltk-rs/fltk-rs/ROADMAP.md

 - FileChooser::directory() should return a PathBuf.
 - Rename timeout3 functions to timeout, as well as idle and clipboard callbacks.
 - Support opacity and platform_hide/platform_show for the wayland backend.
+- Rename no-pango feature to no-pango-cairo, to better reflect the linked libs.